Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

 There were no sourcemaps, which meant your browser's error reporting was useless.
 There was no hot loading, which meant your code had to process a gigantic 80,000 datapoint file every time you made a change.

 It was a mess.
 I'm sorry I told you to use it.
-The old system is in included in [the appendix](#appendix), if you're curious.
+The old system is included in [the appendix](#appendix) if you're curious.

 The new system is great.
 I promise.
 I use it all the time :)